Where Did the Bird Flu Outbreak Come From?

 According to the USDA, here are some avian flu symptoms to watch out for:

-Unfortunately there is no current treatment to cure your birds of avian flu.
-To protect other flocks around you, contact your local vet or ag extension if you see these symptoms in your birds.
-You can also call the USDA at 1-866-536-7593.
+Unfortunately there is no current treatment to cure animals of avian flu.
+To protect other farms around you, contact your local vet or ag extension if you see these symptoms on your land in either wild or domestic animals.

 Support Flock Immune Health with Redmond